Skip over main navigation

 Expand

-Please make cheques or postal orders payable to the ‘Freedom for Animals’.
-We are still able to accept cheques made payable to our former name of the Captive Animals' Protection Society and we are identified under both names on the charity commission website.Thank you!
+Please make cheques or postal orders payable to ‘Freedom for Animals’.
+We are also still able to accept cheques made payable to our former name of 'the Captive Animals' Protection Society' and we are identified under both names on the Charity Commission website.Thank you!

 Published: 21st February, 2018